Lyndsay Hirst, Chartered Physiotherapist, Your Pilates Physio

 Most pregnant women enjoy healthy, active lifestyles right up until delivery.
-They are encouraged to continue their careers and exercise programs.
+They are encouraged to continue their careers and participate in exercise programs.

 Unfortunately, not all women experience this ideal pregnancy.
 Thousands of women suffer discomforts and conditions that affect their daily lifestyle.

-Also known as Pelvic Girdle Pain, this crippling condition has only recently become recognized by American physicians.
-It's cause is attributed to softening and loosening of the cartilage and ligaments that normally support the pelvic girdle.
+These problems are not as well understood as they should be.
+One of the least researched and understood pregnancy complications is SPD.
+This crippling condition has only recently become recognized by American physicians.
+Its cause is attributed to the softening and loosening of the cartilage and ligaments that normally support the pelvic girdle.
 The result is moderate to severe pain that can severely hinder a pregnant woman's movements.

 The most common symptoms of SPD include: